FREE UK Partner Visa Video Series

 In order to book the test outside the UK, please click here to find a list of test centres.

 Prior to booking your test, you should make sure that the test centre is contained in the list of Home Office approved test centres which can be found at this link.
+We discuss this in part 1 of our free video series.

 #2 Having a Bachelors/Masters degree or a PhD.